i2Systems/fusion-cortex/EXPORT_DATA.md

 # Exporting Zones and Device Positions

+**Guide for exporting and persisting zones and device positions across deployments.**

 ## Problem
 When you push code to GitHub and deploy to Vercel, your zones and device positions are lost because they're stored in browser localStorage, which doesn't persist across deployments.